pvcraven/web-development-class/source/assignments/basic_html/basic_html.rst

 * File names should not have any spaces.
 Use underscores instead.
 * Don't check in any 'temp' file created by CSE Validator.
 These all start with a tilde: '~'.
 * The menu should be in an unordered list, and should appear on every page.
+Don't try to make it fancy or in a table.
+  We will add formatting in a later assignment.
 * Make sure to avoid extra spaces around tags.
 Don't do ``<title> About Page </title>`` instead do ``<title>About Page</title>``
 * Make sure you have a ``<header>`` somewhere.
 That is easy to overlook.
 Also remember that ``<head>`` and ``<header>`` are completely different.